liuw/linux/Documentation/virt/mshv/api.rst

 The module is named mshv and can be configured with CONFIG_HYPERV_ROOT_API.

+The uapi header files you need are linux/mshv.h, asm/hyperv-tlfs.h, and asm-generic/hyperv-tlfs.h.

 Mshv is file descriptor-based, following a similar pattern to KVM.

 To get a handle to the mshv driver, use open("/dev/mshv").